 Arkansas Promissory Note: What Is It?

-An Arkansas promissory note is a legally binding agreement between a lender and a borrower that commemorates a loan that takes place.
+An Arkansas promissory note may be a legally binding agreement between a lender and a borrower that commemorates a loan that takes place.
 For a promissory note to be legally binding, it must comply with Arkansas law.
 Where to find applicable laws related to promissory notes depend largely on why the promissory notes are issued.
 For example, Arkansas Code Title 4 regulates promissory notes that would fall under business or commercial law while promissory notes for loans related to higher education are regulated by Arkansas Code Title 6.

 Arkansas promissory notes are either secured or unsecured.
 When a promissory note is secured, it means that the lender has the legal ability to take possession of an item of value if the borrower doesn’t pay off the note.
 An unsecured promissory note means that while there is a promise to repay the loan, there is no asset that is immediately available for the lender to get back some or all of what is owed to them.